Affordable Afternoon Tea in London: Honest Reviews

 “You’ve run out of tea?
 During afternoon tea?”
 The waiter shrugged apologetically.
 He turned to my friend, who ordered Earl Gray.

 The Verdict: Keeping in mind that everything in London is over-priced and expensive… for £48 a person (not including service charge) it was one of the the “cheaper” options of all I tried.
+You can add on a glass of Champagne for just £10 more.
 It was kitschy and cute, but that’s about where the fun ended.

 The Ritz Hotel

-On the upside, I used the toilet on the way out.
-It was even more ridiculously fancy than the tea room.
-People were getting their photos taken in it.
+On the upside, I used the toilet on the way out and it was even more ridiculously fancy than the tea room.
+People like to take selfies in it.

-The Verdict: At £58 a head to eat at the hotel, it’s definitely a more expensive option for afternoon tea.
+The Verdict: At £48 a head to eat at the hotel, it’s definitely a more expensive option for afternoon tea.
 It really felt that we were paying just for the experience of eating at The Ritz alone, with the establishment riding off its name and reputation.
-I wouldn’t recommend it, based on our experience.
-Surely you don’t have to have the tea to snap a picture in the toilet!

 The Savoy Hotel